Origins and Evolution of the Shuriken

 Follow-Through

 After release, your hand should continue moving toward the target, palm facing down.
 Do not stop abruptly.
 A good follow-through ensures clean release and consistent spin.
-Many beginners stop their hand at release, resulting in dragging the star off its intended path.
+Many beginners halt their hand at release, which drags the star off its intended path.
+Let your hand finish naturally, as if reaching toward the bullseye.

 Accuracy Drills: Building Muscle Memory